mboljen/mkgrid/README.md

 ## Description

-`mkgrid` correlates scattered data of any dimension to a regular grid making use of the collocation method with prediction and filtering of Moritz and Wolf.
+This script correlates scattered data of any dimension to a regular grid making use of the collocation method with prediction and filtering of Moritz and Wolf.